Online security awareness: malware

 - Clear the cache of any Booking.com cookies

-- Reset all passwords, including your Booking.com Extranet partner account(s) and any other stored passwords
+- Reset all passwords, including your Booking.com extranet partner account(s) and any other stored passwords

-- Report potentially malicious activity involving Extranet access or guest reservations to our Security team
+- Report potentially malicious activity involving extranet access or guest reservations to our Security team

-Protecting your organization from malware
+Protecting your organisation from malware

 - Protect your passwords

 Create unique and long passwords for your accounts, and use two-factor authentication to further protect these passwords.
 Stay in control of which mobile telephone numbers can receive PIN codes that we may send you for two-factor authentication.
 You might also consider using a password manager, which generates and stores your passwords in a location you can control.